CamHD-Analysis/CamHD_motion_metadata/docs/Make_Regions_File.md

 If a region is successfully labeled, the tag `sceneTag` is added to the region file.
 If a region cannot be labelled, a region is labelled `unknown`.
 The `sceneTagMeta` tag is used to store meta information about the matching process.

 # process_regions_files.py
-The runner script to automate the process of creating region files for new set of videos.
+The runner script to automate the process of creating region files for new set of videos.<br>
 _Note:_ This uses the latest data and creates new files.
 Therefore, run this on a new branch taken from updated master.

 ##### Usage: